 How did you get into coffee?

-When I was very young my parents ran a kissaten (Japanese-style coffeehouse).
+When I was very young my parents ran a kissaten (a Japanese-style coffeehouse).
 They had closed it by the time I was three or so, but there was always coffee around.
 I must have started drinking black coffee when I was four, so I’ve always been interested in it.
 I got a job at an office espresso bar back in 2002.
 The first time I touched the espresso machine I pulled an amazing shot.
 I had never had anything like it.
 I was moved.
 Then I tried again and it was a complete failure.
 I realized how little I knew about coffee, how volatile it is, and sort of began obsessing over the finer details of coffee preparation since then.

 What is your favorite thing about coffee?